-Other 19th century institutions included the National School on Marsh Lane, built in 1854 alongside a teacher's residence.
-The building was extended in 1894 to accommodate 130 children.
-A fire in 1929 meant that it had to be partially rebuilt.
-It is a single storey, but tall building with large timber windows and hipped slate roofs and is clearly build in a style associated with 19th century school architecture.
+Other institutions include the school that was partially rebuilt in 1929 after a fire.
+It is a single storey, but tall building with large timber windows and hipped slate roofs and is clearly built in a style associated with school architecture.

 There are a number of significant barns within the Conservation Area.
-Hall Farm Barn, Harrier Barn and Horsehoe Barn (all grade II listed), to the south of The Street, date from the 17th to 18th centuries and are large red brick structures with parapetted gables and thatched roofs.
+Hall Farm Barn, Harrier Barn and Horsehoe Barn (all grade II listed), to the south of The Street, date from the 17th to 18th centuries and are large red brick structures with parapeted gables and thatched roofs.
 Their residential conversion has been carried out sensitively and they continue to form an important group of buildings in the centre of the village.
 In Tunstall, the large barn associated with the 18th century Manor House (grade II listed) is also of significance and is likely to be of a similar date and is evident on the 1840s tithe map.
 Stables in a lean-to run along its east elevation and the building remains in agricultural/storage use.
-Built of red brick the building has some good detailing, such as the dentil cornice at eaves level, and the remnants of tumbling in on the brickwork on its north gable suggest that this may once have had parapetted gables containing a thatched roof, although today its roof is clad in corrugated sheets.
+Built of red brick the building has some good detailing, such as the dentil cornice at eaves level, and the remnants of tumbling in on the brickwork on its north gable suggest that this may once have had parapeted gables containing a thatched roof, although today its roof is clad in corrugated sheets.

 The Manor House, Tunstall is dated 1783 and is a two storey, three bay red brick farmhouse, positioned at right angles to Tunstall Street.
 It has an off-centre 6 panel entrance door with attractive timber doorcase with moulded architrave with key block and a pediment supported on consoles.
-Again, the building has parapetted brick gables with central chimney stacks.
+Again, the building has parapeted brick gables with central chimney stacks.

-Its close neighbour, Hall Farmhouse (now known as Tunstall Hall and also grade II listed) is positioned on the opposite side of the road and also sits at right angles to the road and is south facing.
+Its close neighbour, Tunstall Hall (grade II listed) is positioned on the opposite side of the road and also sits at right angles to the road and is south facing.
 It dates from 1815 but was re-fronted later in the 19th century.
-It is an attractive two storey red brick building with a symmetrical facade, a central 6-panel doorcase with a stained glass fanlight, panelled reveals and reeded columns.
+It is an attractive two storey red brick building with a symmetrical façade, a central 6-panel doorcase with a stained glass fanlight, panelled reveals and reeded columns.
 The front façade has large sash windows.
-The building has a Tshaped plan with an interesting rear range.
-To the south-east of the building is a single storey barn, with the gable that faces the hall having a decorative finial and date stone: ERB 18?? (likely to be Edward Rising Boult the former owner of Tunstall Hall Farm).
-Despite its poor condition this barn building is considered to contribute to the character of the Conservation Area and has some group value with the main house.
+The building has a T-shaped plan with an interesting rear range.
+To the south-east of the building is a single storey barn, with the gable that faces the hall having a decorative finial and date stone: ERB 1830 (Edward Rising Boult the former owner of Tunstall Hall and the previously associated farm).
+Despite its poor condition, this barn building is considered to contribute to the character of the Conservation Area and has some group value with Tunstall Hall (even though they are in separate ownership now).

 Back in Halvergate, Dawdy's Farmhouse (grade II listed) is set back from The Street and positioned parallel to it.
 Internally it is clear that the building dates from the 17th century although externally it appears to be 18th century with a two-storey later extension to the west and single storey extension to the east.
-The main part of the building is red brick (now colour-washed) with a thatched roof, with parapetted gables and an off-centre axial stack and off-centre doorcase.
+The main part of the building is red brick (now colourwashed) with a thatched roof, parapeted gables and an off-centre axial stack and off-centre doorcase.